JohnEarnest/ok/ike/Readme.md

 	draw: ,((10 10;20 10;15 20);cga@3 2)

+If you try to draw a polygon without specifying any coordinates, it represents clearing the screen.
+The following example will fill the screen with a red background:

+	draw: ,(;("blue";"red"))

 Ticks
 -----
 If you define a monadic function `tick`, it will be called periodically based on `tr`.
 Often this function will mutate surrounding state to be drawn by `draw`.
 The input to `tick` will, on the first frame of a program, be the contents of a variable named `once`, and the result of executing `tick` will then be stored in `once`.
 When `draw` is called, the value of `once` is likewise fed in.
 For convenience, if `once` is not explicitly initialized it will be treated as an empty list.
 Consider the following example: